Primary Health Centres in Nigeria are becoming responsive to boys’ sexual health: early success story of an ongoing intervention

 In Nigeria, the typical age for secondary school students should be between 10 and 18 years.
 Those within this age bracket are considered to be adolescents.
 It is an age of experienced puberty, marked by changes in bodily organs and hormones, early sexual urges, and exuberance.

-In typical Nigerian families, parental vigilance increases as soon as children begin to mature into adolescents because they will for the first time be exposed to new feelings, inclusive of sexual feelings and manifestations of exuberance, which could against laws and moral principles.
+In typical Nigerian families, parental vigilance increases as soon as children begin to mature into adolescents because they will for the first time be exposed to new feelings, inclusive of sexual feelings and manifestations of exuberance, which could go against laws and moral principles.
 In fact, vigilance over adolescents in a typical Nigerian setting extends beyond the home to include vigilance by adult figures in schools, neighbourhoods, markets, and worship places.
 Such scale of vigilance reflects the popular parlance, ‘it takes a community to train a child’.

-Adolescents are expected to be steadfast in their training in school, acquire skills, and become contributing members of society.
+Adolescents are expected to be steadfast in their training in school, acquire skills, and grow into becoming contributing members of society.
 Even in societies that support the sexualization of adolescent women, there is an increasing number of intense campaigns against such.
 Unfortunately, despite the many emphases of small- and large-scale vigilance over adolescents, many do not keep to the expectations of morality society has placed on them or even to the ideals of the diverse campaigns protecting adolescents from sexual engagements.

 Sexual behaviours among adolescents in Nigeria pose a significant public health problem